reTHINK-project/startup/README.md

-# TADHack2016

-This Repo is dedicated to give support to TADHack participants using reTHINK Framework.
+This Repo is dedicated to help newcomers to reTHINK giving an overview about reTHINK Framework and some guidelines about where to start.

 ## reTHINK Framework Overview